 Elevation: 9,735 ft

 Interestingly, on my descent from Goldstone Pass back to Skinner Meadows Road, I encountered a juvenile grizzly bear near the road, along a small strip of forest.
-The bear ran off when it saw me; then, paused to look back at me.
+The bear ran off when it saw me.
+Then it paused to look back at me.
 It was around lunchtime.
-Fortunately, for me, the grizzly decided to forgo making me its meal of the day.
+Fortunately for me, the grizzly decided to forgo having a human for lunch.